Composition and Division

 If a double portion of a certain thing is harmful to health, then a single portion must not be called wholesome, since it is absurd that two good things should make one bad thing.
 Put thus, the enthymeme is refutative; put as follows, demonstrative “for one good thing cannot be made up of two bad things”.
 The whole line of argument is fallacious.
 (Rhet., Ii.
 24, 1401a30, RR p.381-383)

-Abstainers start from an agreement upon the fact that “having a lot of drinks makes you sick”, and divide: “so having a drink makes you sick”.
-Permissive people follow the other line: “having a drink is good for health”, and proceed by composition.
-Abstainers argue by division, and this is considered to be fallacious by permissive individuals.
-Permissive individuals argue by composition, and this is considered to be fallacious by abstainers.
+The teetotallers begin by an agreeing that “drinking a lot makes you sick”, and they divide: “so having one drink makes you sick”.
+Permissive people follow the other line: “having a drink is good for your health”, and proceed by composition.
+Abstainers argue by division, and this is considered to be fallacious by permissive people.
+Permissive people argue by composition, and this is considered to be fallacious by abstainers.

 3.1 Whole to parts and division

-The argument based on the whole assigns to each of its parts a property evidenced on the whole:
+The whole argument assigns to each of its parts a property that is proved on the whole:

 If the whole is P, then each of its parts must be P.

-If the country is rich, each of its regions (inhabitants…) must be rich.
+If the country is rich, then each of its regions (inhabitants …) must be rich.

-Americans are rich, so he is rich; let’s ransom him!
+The Americans are rich, so this one must be rich; let’s ransom him!

-The problem faced by whole to parts arguments mirrors that of the argument by division: can the property evidenced on the whole be transferred to each of its parts?
+The problem faced by the whole-to-parts argument is the same as that of the division argument: can the property evidenced on the whole be transferred to each of its parts?

 3.2 Parts to whole and composition